Obituary of Cliff Warner

 Always a private person, Cliff told only a few about his struggle with cancer.
 During that time he continued his walks on West Cliff, photographed many events, and took ceramics classes at Cabrillo College, producing an amazing collection of beautiful mugs, plates, bowls and vases.
 He dreamed of taking a solo road trip to Las Vegas, Grand Canyon, Bryce, Zion and many other places he’d never been, however his chemo treatments got in the way.

 Cliff leaves behind his mother Ruthmary Clapper, brother Larry Warner, niece Whitney and nephew Ryan.
 Cliff was predeceased by his father Harvey Clifford Warner and stepfather George Clapper.
-In 1977 he married Lori, but sadly the marriage didn’t last long.To send flowers to the family of Cliff Warner, please visit Tribute Store
+In 1977 he married Lori, but sadly the marriage didn’t last long.To send flowers to the family or plant a tree in memory of Cliff Warner, please visit Tribute Store